-Attorney Edward Singer, a Los Angeles Social Security attorney, has more than 23 years of experience working on behalf of clients who have been disabled and are seeking government benefits to which they are entitled.
+Attorney Edward Singer, a Los Angeles Social Security disability lawyer, has more than 23 years of experience working on behalf of clients who have been disabled and are seeking government benefits to which they are entitled.
 He will meet with you, analyze your case and discuss with you how to proceed.
 He will:

 - Review your medical records and discuss the nature of your disability.

 - Discuss other factors that may interfere with your ability to work.

 - Review your education and previous work experiences.

 - Analyze how pain and prescription medications influence your ability to work.

 - Review attempts you have made to work that were unsuccessful due to your disability.